snimu/blog/contents/the-perfect-vlm/article.md

 > The authors of that paper use methods like DINOv2, not mask-denoising, but I expect that the latter would also work, and we will see why it is useful when we come to image generation.

+Some of you may fear representation collapse if we do this: the easiest way for the image-encoder to always be able to un-mask the image-tokens is to always produce 0 at its output.

+But as long as the images are useful for understanding the text coming after them, there is another loss signal working against representation collapse.
+This makes me believe that representation collapse is not a problem in such a VLM.

 Abstaining from SigLIP is fully optional, but I'd be interested in seeing how it works out.
 I will from now on simply refer to image-tokens, and not mention SigLIP; you can decide for yourself where those tokens come from.

 ## Multi-resolution, multi-scale image-understanding